Evaluating the progress of our grantees is a vital part of our work.

 to submit annual reports that include both narrative and financial

 components.
 Please review our reporting requirements and report templates before submitting your report.

 There are three types of reports that grantees may be required to submit.
 All grantees are required to submit a final report within two months of the end of the grant period.
 Grantees may be required to submit interim or progress reports depending on whether they received multi-year grants and whether they are applying for renewal funding.

 Below are the three types of reports and their definitions.
-Regardless of the report type all grantees should use the Foundation’s narrative and financial reporting templates as well as the Foundation’s report cover page.
-If you received a project support grant, please review our sample income and expense report before submitting a report.
+Click on the report type to access the appropriate report instructions.
+If you received a project support grant, please also review our sample income and expense report before submitting a report.
 A copy of the cover page, which is included with the report instructions, must be signed and submitted with all reports.

 proposed work has been completed.* |